danvk/aoc2022/README.md

 ## Daily Notes

+### Day 19 (7649 / 6570)

+Hardest problem yet!
+I implemented a BFS and quickly blew the stack after t=19 on the sample input.
+First instinct was to do various forms of greedy searching as I got closer to the end time to reduce the number of active states, but I couldn't get this to work.
+I tried pruning the list of states to the most promising ones, but convinced myself that this didn't work.
+After looking at more example states, I realized that I needed two different ranking functions -- one for pruning which considered the number of robots of each type and one for counting the geodes which didn't.
+This is important because you sometimes need credit for producing a robot before it produces any resources.

+I kicked this off with a filter to the top million states at each time.
+While this was running I tried pruning based on the max possible geodes you could produce near the max time (could you ever produce a geode?) but had trouble getting this to work.
+While I was hacking away at it my solution that pruned to the top million finished and gave me the correct answer.
+It worked without change for part two as well.
+I was able to reduce the state size from 1M to 10k and still get the right answer, but 1k was too small.

+So I got my stars but I'm not sure why my code works!
+Maybe there's some greedy structure to the problem?

+- Start: 08:21:17
+- ⭐️: 17:16:36 (8h55m)
+- ⭐️⭐️: 17:27:53 (9h06m)

 ### Day 18 (11204 / 8025)

 A surprisingly easy one -- maybe Erik is giving us the weekend off?